Melbourne’s new laneway haven for fresh pasta and authentic Italian hospitality

 Strolling down the laneway into Pentolina is like stepping into the backstreets of Rome.

-Every day, we make fresh pasta by hand and transform it into delicious, heart-warming pasta dishes that honour our chefs’ Italian heritage and training but allow them – and you! – to have some fun.
+Every day, we make fresh pasta by hand and transform it into delicious, heart-warming pasta dishes that honour our chefs’ Italian heritage and training but add in generous touches of creativity and playfulness.
 Head chef Gabriele Olivieri’s menu showcases a range of pasta types that you know and love like pappardelle and gnocchi, and a few you probably haven’t like strozzapreti and spoia lorda.
-We seek out the freshest, highest quality seasonal ingredients – using a mix of local producers and Italian imports – and combine them with a handful of our house-made pasta, a dash of creativity and a big splash of love to give you a bowl of pasta you won’t forget in a hurry.

-And we’re more than just pasta!
+And we’re more than just pasta.
 We also have a range of delectable “small bites” and entrées to prime your tastebuds for the pasta to come, or to enjoy on their own with our carefully-curated selection of local and Italian wines, beers and cocktails.
-We take great in pride in our cocktail menu, created by our Italian mixologist Raffaela Scalia, which features a bespoke Negroni menu.

 meET THE TEAM